assadnavi/assadnavi.github.io/_posts/2023-09-22-interview-preparation-smallest-element-of-an-array.md

 ## For whom is this article ?

 In this article, we look at an algorithm to find the smallest element of an array of numbers.
 We provide a coding solution implemented in VBA using the functional programming principles.
-This article is addressed to the follwing people :
+This article is addressed to the following people :

 - People preparing for coding interviews
 - People interested in algorithms and recursive thinking